yyandrew/tmux-presentation/README.md

 Hello everybody welcome to Creative Friday.Today I will introduce you a useful tool .It's tmux.
 Does anybody know tmux?

-I will show you why I like it.I am going to go ahead and close my window.So normally in most cases when you have work going on inside a terminal and you accidentally close it and your work is gone you pretty much lost everything that you are working on.I mean i am working on a ruby script that i put a lot of time in that i forgot to save or you know maybe some process was running that i really need to finish and i just accidentally closed the window that's not a good day for most people but what you can do with tmux if you use tmux.Let me show the magic.First I create a tmux session with command `tmux`.Then use `top` to show the process which running on my computer.And create an other panes by `<prefix> + %` run cowsay `Hello Tmux`, and create the third panes run `vim test.rb`.Then detach the session and close the terminal.Then open a new terminal.And you can notice here it's just an empty shell right so if I do a `tmux a` for attach press `Enter` there it is my workflow is backAnd the reason why is because even though i disconnnect form this tmux session tmux is still running on my computer so it's basically keeping my session alive in the background and i coulse connect to it and disconnect to it anytime i want.And that's one of the things i love most about it especially for those of you that work that actually use terminal a lot as i do at my day job.There is a lot of other reasons to use tmux.Don't worry about not knowing what i am doing here any commands that i am excute it here.In the next part I  will show you more about tmux.
+I use tmux almost every single day.I will show you why I think it is awsome.
+I am going to go ahead and close my window.So normally in most cases when you have work going on inside a terminal and you accidentally close it and your work is gone you pretty much lost everything that you are working on.I mean I am working on a ruby script that I put a lot of time in that, I forgot to save or you know maybe some process was running that I really need to finish and I just accidentally closed the window, that's not a good day for most people but what you can do with tmux.On the other hand if you are using tmux this will never happen.
+Let me show the magic.First I create a tmux session with command `tmux`.Then use `top` to show the process which running on my computer.And create an other panes by `<prefix> + %` run cowsay `Hello Tmux`, and create the third panes run `vim test.rb`.Then detach the session and close the terminal.Then open a new terminal.And you can notice here it's just an empty shell right so if I do a `tmux a` for attach press `Enter` there it is, My workflow is back.And this is the reason why I love it.
+Because even though I disconnnect from this tmux session tmux is still running on my computer so it's basically keeping my session alive in the background and I could connect to it and disconnect to it anytime i want.And that's one of the things i love most about it especially for those of you that work that actually use terminal a lot as i do at my day job.There is a lot of other reasons to use tmux.
+Don't worry about not knowing what i am doing here any commands that i am excute it here.

 In this presentation I will show you what tmux is and how to use it.